How to Create or Refine a Content Marketing Strategy

 Organic Search

-You should be thinking about organic search from day one and every day thereafter.
+You should be thinking about organic search and inbound traffic from day one and every day thereafter.
 It’s essential that you gain traction in search engines if you want to grow your audience.
 Here are a few things to think about:

-• Internal linking: Go on Wikipedia and observe how they link all of their entries together.
+• Internal linking: Go to Wikipedia and observe how they link all their entries together.
 Apply the same SEO strategy to your own site by linking to and from related posts.
-This helps search engines contextualize your site and reduces bounce rate.
+This helps search engines contextualize your site and reduces bounce rates.

-• Technical SEO: Your site structure, navigation, meta descriptions, canonical links—it all plays into your rankings.
+• Technical SEO: Your site structure, navigation, meta descriptions, and canonical links all affect your rankings.
 If you don’t have an internal SEO resource, hire a consultant to make sure you aren’t working harder than you need to.

 • Content Saturation: If you’ve been in the habit of publishing too much, consider deleting or refreshing old content.
 Pages that live on your site and don’t get traffic can hurt your rankings.

-• Content Length and Depth: Most research says that longer posts rank better.
+• Content Length and Depth: Most research says longer, in-depth posts rank better.
 That fits nicely with the idea of publishing less often but does require plenty of writing.
 Brian Dean recommends a minimum of 1,900 words per post.

 Organic traffic compounds faster than email, meaning it should be the primary source of growth.
 But email is a medium that you have complete control over.
 It’s not a channel for new reader acquisition, but it is an excellent way to drive traffic to middle and bottom of the funnel content.
 Here’s a template for email that most SaaS companies can use: